Please ensure Javascript is enabled for purposes of website accessibility Witness Toolkit | University of West Florida

 What is an Opening Statement?

 Opening statements are crucial to the hearing process.
-All parties, including witnesses, charged respondents, and, in some cases, charging parties, are allowed and encouraged to make opening statements.
+All parties, including witnesses, charged respondents, and, in some cases, complainants, are allowed and encouraged to make opening statements.

 An opening statement is the party’s first opportunity to address the Hearing Board about the events that took place.
 The reading of each party's opening statement is generally followed by questioning by the Hearing Board for clarification purposes.